-Molecular Dynamics (MD) simulation is a set of molecular simulation methods and a powerful tool for studying condensed matter systems.
+Molecular Dynamics (MD) simulation is a set of molecular simulation methods and a powerful tool to study condensed matter systems.
 Through molecular dynamics simulations, researchers get the trajectory of the atoms in the system, and can observe various microscopic details of the process of atom movement.

-With the development of computer technology and computational chemistry, molecular biology and medicinal chemistry, drug design has entered a sound stage, at which drug molecular design is the main direction of new drug discovery.
+With the development of computer technology, computational chemistry, molecular biology, and medicinal chemistry, drug design has entered a sound stage, at which molecular drug design is the main direction of new drug discovery.
 It is based on the research results of life sciences such as biochemistry, enzymology, molecular biology and genetics.

 Molecular docking is a structure-based drug design method that predicts the binding mode and affinity by studying the interaction of small molecule ligands with receptor biomacromolecules.
 Molecular docking methods are widely used in the fields of enzymology research and drug design.

 The three-dimensional structure of a protein provides basic information about its biological function and helps design therapeutic drugs that specifically bind to protein targets.
 In recent years, the number of experimentally determined protein structures has increased dramatically.
 However, experimental methods to solve protein structures are usually still tedious and time-consuming.
-Therefore, the calculation method represents an alternative and supplement to the experimental method for obtaining the three-dimensional structure of the protein.
+Therefore, the calculation method represents an alternative and supplement except for experimental methods to obtain the three-dimensional structure of the protein.